ehmicky/dev-tasks/README.md

 Source files and test files are built from the `src` directory to the `build/src` directory.

-This must be done before running any code or unit tests.
+This must be done before linting or running any code or unit tests.

 To add TypeScript types, use either: